all-ride/ride-lib-cache/README.md

 * ride\library\cache\pool\MemcacheCachePool: Memcache implementation
 * ride\library\cache\pool\XCacheCachePool: XCache implementation

+## CacheControl

+A _CacheControl_ provides an interface to expose the management of your caches to the UI.

 ## Code Sample

 Check the following code sample to see how the cache should be used: